Show / Hide Table of Contents

 Testing Link-Local Connectivity

 To confirm that Link-Local is functioning correctly on your system, first verify that the wired network interface connected to the scanning network has a valid Link-Local IP address.
-Do this by running ipconfig
+Do this by running ipconfig in the Command Prompt and checking for an IP address in the form 169.254.*.* under the desired interface.

-with the actual serial number of the device.
-If the ping is successful and the JS-50's IP address is in the form 169.254.*.*
+Next, ensure the JS-50 devices are properly configured.
+Use the ping command in Command Prompt to test if the client PC can communicate with the JS-50.
+Execute ping -4 js-50-<SERIAL NUMBER>.local, replacing <SERIAL NUMBER> with the actual serial number of the device.
+If the ping is successful and the JS-50's IP address is in the form 169.254.*.*, then the system is configured correctly.

 Troubleshooting

-fail or if JS-50 software applications cannot connect, a common issue on Windows may be the OS's routing table not being set up to route IP packets to link-local addresses.
-Resolve this by running route ADD 169.254.0.0 MASK 255.255.0.0 0.0.0.0
+Should ping fail or if JS-50 software applications cannot connect, a common issue on Windows may be the OS's routing table not being set up to route IP packets to link-local addresses.
+Resolve this by running route ADD 169.254.0.0 MASK 255.255.0.0 0.0.0.0 in Command Prompt.
+To make this route persistent across reboots, run the command with the -p switch as an administrator: route -p ADD 169.254.0.0 MASK 255.255.0.0 0.0.0.0.

 Below is an example of setting a persistent route.
-First, open Command Prompt as an administrator by right-clicking on it from the Start Menu and selecting Run as administrator
+First, open Command Prompt as an administrator by right-clicking on it from the Start Menu and selecting Run as administrator.

-After opening Command Prompt as an administrator, run the command; a successful addition will show an Ok!
+After opening Command Prompt as an administrator, run the command; a successful addition will show an Ok! message.

 Network Optimization